csun-shine/the-pedal-garage-docs/docs/pg-tutorial-get-pedals-by-songID.md

 ## Before You Start

-Make sure you have completed the "Before you start" tuturial and set up your development system prior to proceeding with this tutorial.
+Make sure you have completed the "Before you start" tutorial and set up your development system prior to proceeding with this tutorial.
 Having a basic understanding of how curl commands work and the Postman application functionality will be helpful.

 ## Running JSON Server

 1. There are a couple of different methods to open the Pedal Garage in a Git Bash window.

    1.1. *Method 1*: The first method is through the Git Hub desktop application.
 Make sure you are in the Pedal Garage repo, then click "Repository" in the navigation menu at the top.
-From the drop down menu, select "Open in Git Bash".
+From the drop-down menu, select "Open in Git Bash".
 This opens the main folder.
 Navigate to the api folder by running the `cd api` command.

-   1.2. *Method 2*: Alternativley you can open the repo in Git Bash through the locally saved folder.
+   1.2. *Method 2*: Alternatively, you can open the repo in Git Bash through the locally saved folder.
 Open whichever folder the Pedal Garage API is saved in.
 Select and right click the "api" sub-folder and select the "Open in Git Bash" option.
 This method automatically opens the api folder within Git Bash.

 2. In the Git Bash window you have opened, run the JSON server by entering the following command.